Work and residence permits for PhD Students

 For detailed information:

-Please refer to www.newtodenmark.dk for detailed information about the PhD scheme and the conditions that apply.
+Please refer to Newtodenmark.dk for detailed information about the PhD scheme.
 If in doubt, contact the Graduate School administration.

-PhD Student enrolled (but not employed) by AU
+PhD Student enrolled (but not employed) at AU

 You are required to: